-- (1) Signs on public rights-of-way other than publicly owned or maintained signs, and signs pertaining to railroad crossings; - (2) Window signs which exceed thirty (30) percent of the window area; - (3) Signs that contain words, pictures, or statements which are obscene, as defined by O.C.G.A. § 16-12-80, as amended;
+- (1) Signs on public rights-of-way other than publicly owned or maintained signs, and signs pertaining to railroad crossings;[HJK12] - (2) Window signs which exceed thirty (30) percent of the window area; - (3) Signs that contain words, pictures, or statements which are obscene, as defined by O.C.G.A. § 16-12-80, as amended; - (4) Signs that simulate an official traffic control device, warning sign, or regulatory sign or which hide from view any traffic control device, signal or public service sign, except as allowed by Section 20-49(6) above;

-- (4) Signs that simulate an official traffic control device, warning sign, or regulatory sign or which hide from view any traffic control device, signal or public service sign, except as allowed by Article III, Section 1(6) above; - (5) Signs that emit or utilize in any manner any sound capable of being detected on any traveled road or highway by a person with normal hearing abilities; - (6) Signs that interfere with road or highway visibility or obstruct or otherwise interfere with the safe and orderly movement of traffic or which otherwise pose a hazard to traffic due to structural deficiencies in the structure of such signs; - (7) Signs erected by nailing, fastening or affixing the sign in any manner to any tree, curb, utility pole, natural feature, or other structure, except pole banners attached to utility poles as permitted in Section 19; - (8) Signs that obstruct any fire escape, any means of egress or ventilation or shall prevent free passage from one part of a roof to any other part thereof, as well as signs attached to any fire escape; - (9) Signs that do not conform to City building and electrical codes; - (10) Signs for which a permit is required that do not display the sign permit number and the name and address of the person responsible for erecting and maintaining the sign; - (11) Roof signs; - (12) TriMulti-faced signs; - (13) Signs that are in violation of the rules and regulations of any zoning overlay district presently existing or as may later be enacted; - (14) Any sign constructed of non-durable material including, but not limited to, paper, cardboard or flexible plastic that has been displayed for more than sixty (60) days.
+- (5) Signs that emit or utilize in any manner any sound capable of being detected on any traveled road or highway by a person with normal hearing abilities; - (6) Signs that interfere with road or highway visibility or obstruct or otherwise interfere with the safe and orderly movement of traffic or which otherwise pose a hazard to traffic due to structural deficiencies in the structure of such signs; - (7) Signs erected by nailing, fastening or affixing the sign in any manner to any tree, curb, utility pole, natural feature, or other structure, except pole banners attached to utility poles as permitted in Section 20-67; - (8) Signs that obstruct any fire escape, any means of egress or ventilation or shall prevent free passage from one part of a roof to any other part thereof, as well as signs attached to any fire escape; - (9) Signs that do not conform to City building and electrical codes; - (10) Signs for which a permit is required that do not display the sign permit number and the name and address of the person responsible for erecting and maintaining the sign; - (11) Roof signs; - (12) TriMulti-faced signs; - (13) Signs that are in violation of the rules and regulations of any zoning overlay district presently existing or as may later be enacted; - (14) Any sign constructed of non-durable material including, but not limited to, paper, cardboard or flexible plastic that has been displayed for more than sixty (60) days.
 Nothing herein shall prohibit such a sign from being replaced.
-This provision does not apply to flags and banners which are governed by Sections 19 and 20; - (15) Portable signs, subject to the exceptions found in this article.
-Excluded from this prohibition are signs mounted or painted on a vehicle, so long as the vehicle is currently being utilized for a properly-licensed business and, whenever parked, are parked at the furthest-available parking space from a right-of-way. - (16) Abandoned or Dilapidated signs; - (17) Any sign that is structurally unsound, or is a hazard to traffic or pedestrians; - (18) Animated sign;
+This provision does not apply to flags and banners which are governed by Sections 20-66 and 20-67; - (15) Portable signs; Excluded from this prohibition are signs mounted, wrapped or painted on a vehicle, so long as the vehicle is currently being utilized for a properlylicensed business and, whenever parked, are parked at the furthest-available parking space from a right-of-way; - (16) Abandoned or Dilapidated signs; - (17) Any sign that is structurally unsound, or is a hazard to traffic or pedestrians; - (18) Animated sign; - (19) Electronic Sign; - (20) Beacon Sign;

-- (19) Electronic Sign; - (20) Beacon Sign; - (21) LCD Signs and similar type technologies; - (224) LED Signs and similar type technologies; - (232) Changeable copy sign/reader board. - (243) String Lights, including those used to outline a building, a building feature, tree(s) or other structures, except as otherwise permitted herein; - (254) Balloons, streamers, or air or gas filled figures; - (265) Neon window signs larger than 3 square feet; - (27) Tri-vision sign. - (28) Any sign that changes color(s), flashes, blinks, oscillates, or intimates movement through lighting effect(s).
+- (21) LCD Signs and similar type technologies; - (22+) LED Signs and similar type technologies; - (232) Changeable copy sign/reader board, excluding institutional uses; - (243) Multicolored String Lights in non-residential areas except not more than thirty (30) days before until ten (10) days after a holiday, including those used to outline a building, a building feature, tree(s) or other structures, except as otherwise permitted herein[113] - (24) Balloons, streamers, or air or gas filled figures, except in single-family residential areas zoning districts[r14]; - (25) Neon window signs larger than 3 square feet; - (267) Tri-vision sign.